 The traditional roles of marketers are evolving into more general management functions and marketers are more often recruited to CEO positions.
 According to our assessment, there will be a large demand for this new type of qualified business graduate.
 Employability is likely to increase significantly for those with a Master’s degree.

-Master of Science (120 credits) with specialization in Marketing, Main field of Study: Business Administration
+Master of Science or Master of Science in Business and Economics (120 credits) with specialisation in Marketing (Main field of Study: Business Administration)

 Växjö is a modern city with more than 80,000 inhabitants.
 The city has been declared "the Greenest City in Europe" because of its focus on environmentally sound solutions and the environmental programs implemented.